SoloSynth1/halloween-wordcloud/README.md

 This is a word cloud generated from classic sp00ky texts like dracula and frankenstein.
 Stopword list is customized inorder to increase sp00kiness.

-Module used: path, wordcloud, numpy, PIL
+Module used: matplotlib, wordcloud, numpy, PIL

 Mask and colormap used are produced from the image 'jacko.jpg' found from goolge image search.